 It is up to the Grade Dept. to decide when grades become available on Oasis.
 Do not inquire with the Instructors about the availability date of your grade.
 Any such inquiries will end up in the bit bucket.
 To contact the Grade Dept., please see the info at:

 According to their FAQ, "Grades are officially released to students on OASIS five business days from the last final exam date for the university."
-[For Fall 2017, the "last final exam date" is December 13, which means final grades will be available no earlier than December 18]
+[For Spring 2018, the "last final exam date" is May 9, which means final grades will be available no earlier than May 16]